smoussavi00/FGF-Fast-Game-Format/README.md

   > [6b Square Encoding] 0-7: a1-a8, 8-15: b1-b8 ...
 56-63: h1-h8

   - Extensions are represented with 16 bits or 2B
   - Extensions are appended to the standard 12 bits
+  - Extensions are generally rare

   > [1b Checkmate Flag] Set if the move includes a checkmate '#'
   > [2b Disambiguation Case] 0/00: no disambiguation, 1/01: disambiguate by file (eg. R"d"e1), 2/10: disambiguate by rank (eg. R"1"g4), 3/11: disambiguate both (eg. Q"h4"e1)
   > [3b Promotion Case]: 0/000: no promotion, 1/001: promotion to knight, 2/010: promotion to bishop, 3/011: promotion to rook, 4/100: promotion to queen